Nandamuri–Nara family: Family members

 Nandamuri Taraka Rama Rao, often referred to by his initials NTR, was an Indian actor, film director, film producer, screenwriter, film editor, philanthropist and politician who served as the Chief Minister of Andhra Pradesh for seven years over four terms.
 He is regarded as one of the most influential actors in the history of Indian cinema.
 He starred in over 300 films, predominantly in Telugu cinema, and was referred to as "Viswa Vikhyatha Nata Sarvabhouma" (transl.
 Universally renowned star of acting).
-He founded the Telugu Desam Party (TDP) in 1982 and served three tumultuous terms as Chief Minister of Andhra Pradesh between 1983 and 1995.
+He founded the Telugu Desam Party (TDP) in 1982 and served four tumultuous terms as Chief Minister of Andhra Pradesh between 1983 and 1995.
 He was known as an advocate of Andhra Pradesh's distinct cultural identity, distinguishing it from the erstwhile Madras State with which it was often associated.
 NTR married Basava Rama Tarakam.
 The marriage resulted in twelve children; including eight sons and four daughters.